What is Distributed Denial of Service (DDoS) attack?

 Cloud-Based DDoS Prevention

-Though these measures can be applied to prevent major damage due to DDoS attack, some limitations have occurred so far which in turn lead towards the Cloud-Based DDoS Prevention.
+Though these measures can be applied to prevent major damage due to a DDoS attack, some limitations have occurred so far which in turn lead toward Cloud-Based DDoS Prevention.

 - It recognizes the request from a single user session.

 - Checks for suspicious and abnormal activities on the network.

 - Identifies the visitor through the combined key of signature and test accuracy (some intended and predefined tasks to be performed by the user).

 - Does the initial check for common types of attack considering TCP handshakes and packet spoofing?

 - Identifies malicious request that does not meet the HTTP protocol standards.